simonvic/colorscheme.nvim/README.md

 Syntax highlight groups follow some rules:

-- **keywords** are the elements that stands out more from the background: they are the main elements that describe how your code is structured; if you were to squint your eyes and look at a code snippet from far away, you should still be able to distinguish an `for` loop statement from a `class` or `function` declaration
+- **keywords** are what stand out more from the background: they are the main elements that describe how your code is structured; if you were to squint your eyes and look at a code snippet from far away, you should still be able to distinguish a `for` loop statement from a `class` or `function` declaration

 - similar rationale for **punctuation**: for example, in an array or function arguments list, you should easily recognize where each entry begins and ends.